creativescala/case-study-gradient-descent/docs/index.md

   }
 ```

-This means the point loss is always non-negative.
+This means the loss for a single point is always non-negative.

-Now we just have to sum up the loss over all the data points to get the total loss, or what we commonly call just the loss.
+Now we just have to sum up the loss over all the data points to get what we commonly call the loss.

 $$ loss(data, f, a) = \sum_{pt \in data}pointLoss(f, a, pt.x, pt.y)$$